Bridgeforth Stadium: History

-Originally named Madison Stadium, it was built in 1975 and had a capacity of approximately 5,200.
-The stadium was originally designed as a multi-purpose facility, and hosted football, track and field, lacrosse, and field hockey events.
+Opened as Madison Stadium in 1975, the original seating capacity was approximately 5,200.
+Designed as a multi-purpose facility, it hosted football, track and field, lacrosse, and field hockey events.
 In addition, the stadium contained indoor racquetball courts, several classrooms, support space for the JMU ROTC program, and administrative offices for JMU varsity athletic teams and media relations.

 In 1981, the stadium then called JMU Stadium, underwent its first expansion which included a second set of seats giving it a total capacity of more than 12,000.
 The stadium was again renamed in 1990 for William E. Bridgeforth, former member of the JMU Board of Visitors.
 In 2003 the field was named in honor of JMU benefactor Zane Showker (whose name is also on the building for JMU's School of Business).
 In 2004, the university added a new scoreboard with video replay features, which was dismantled after the 2010 season as part of a significant renovation of the entire facility.
 It was replaced by a much larger video scoreboard behind the south endzone.
 In 2006, the existing artificial turf was replaced with FieldTurf.
-The stadium is situated in the Lakeside area of campus, and is adjacent to the multimillion-dollar Plecker Athletic Center and a five story parking deck.
+The stadium is situated in the Lakeside area of campus, and is adjacent to the multimillion-dollar Plecker Athletic Center and a five-story parking deck.

 A statue of the school's mascot, Duke Dog, sits on the stadium's exterior.